yinlinchen/dlp-access/README.md

 * Each type has many properties, see [Data Models](docs/data_model.md)

 ## Techniques
 * AppSync: We use AppSync to handle the communication with backend DynamoDB and ElasiticSearch.
-We provides some initial [query examples](docs/appsync.md).
+Please see the initial [examples](docs/appsync.md).
+This [file](src/graphql/queries.js) elaborates all the operations currently in use.
 * DynamoDB: We use DynamoDB tables to store all the metadata.
 * ElasticSearch: We use ElasticSearch to enable full-text and faceted search.
 * IIIF Images: We use [aws-batch-iiif-generator](https://github.com/vt-digital-libraries-platform/aws-batch-iiif-generator) to generate IIIF tiles and manifest in AWS.